alexfigliolia/metrics-queue/README.md

  }
  /*
-    Plugins are the MetricsQueue's way of supporting other performance libraries the same way it does the `Performance API`.
+    Plugins are the MetricsQueue's way of supporting other performance libraries the same way it does the Performance API.

     If you are tracking performance metrics in your app without the Performance API, simply create an entry on the plugins object.
 Ideally, one